-Beginning in late-June, we have been gradually re-opening our programming by offering smaller class sizes where teen moms can practice social distancing.
-Their children have been able to return to the Early Learning Program, in smaller groups with the same children to allow us to keep records for contact tracing, if necessary.
-Everyone in the building—teen moms, children, staff and volunteers—must have their temperatures taken upon arrival and departure, as well as answer a few questions about their health.
+Beginning in late-June, we gradually re-opened our programming by offering smaller class sizes where teen moms could practice social distancing.
+Their children were able to return to the Early Learning Program, in smaller groups with the same children to allow us to keep records for contact tracing, if necessary.
+Everyone in the building—teen moms, children, staff and volunteers—had their temperatures taken upon arrival and departure, as well as answered a few questions about their health.
 Now in late November, we have again followed guidelines of Jefferson County and followed suit with protocols that align with the safety measures required for COVID level red.
 We have decreased the number of people in the Resource Center while still allowing our teen moms to come in for one-on-one in-person meetings by appointment only.
 Some classes and meetings are back to a virtual setting at this time.
 Our Grab & Go curbside supply line is again in full effect as well.

 We will continue to monitor and follow guidance from the Centers for Disease Control and Prevention (CDC) and the Colorado Department of Public Health & Environment (CDPHE) as we implement more gradual updates to our operations.
 Overall, we are just so glad our teen moms and their children have been able to experience Hope House as a place they can call home again.
 Though ‘safer at home’ applies to many, it does not always apply to our girls (where many have come from broken homes, abusive relationships and live in unsafe environments).
 Our girls have always been and will remain our priority.

 As our number one priority, our girls still need our help during this ongoing health crisis!